• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Kadala Curry is a tasty, flavourful gravy made by cooking black chana along with coconut, onion, tomato, tempered spices and herbs.
-Kadala Curry is a popular Kerala sidedish relished as an accompaniment for Puttu and can be had with Aapam, Idiyappam etc. Kadala Curry Recipe is explained in this post with step by step pictures and video.
+Kadala Curry is a aromatic, flavorful gravy made by cooking black chana along with coconut, onion, tomato, tempered spices and herbs.
+Kadala Curry is a popular Kerala side dish relished as an accompaniment for Puttu and can be had with Aapam, Idiyappam etc. Learn to make Kadala Curry with step by step pictures and video.

 Puttu Kadala Curry is one of my most favorite Kerala breakfast recipes.
-My search for a perfect Kerala Kadala Curry Recipe which comes close to the one tasted at Alleppey finally ends here.
-Yes I have tried many versions and when I was on a casual talk with my friend who is from Kerala, she gave me this recipe and it came out pretty close to the one I tasted at Kerala so this is going to be my keeper.
+My search for a perfect Kerala Kadala Curry Recipe which comes close to the one tasted at Kerala finally ends here.
+Yes I have tried many versions and when I was on a casual talk with my friend who is from Kerala, she gave me this recipe and it came out pretty close to the one I tasted at Kerala so this has become my keeper recipe since few years.

 About Kadala Curry